-With Brett Kavanaugh, Trump Misses the Chance to Have a Woman Do His Dirty Work
+With Brett Kavanaugh, Trump Passes Up Chance to Have a Woman Do His Dirty Work

-The only surprise — or maybe it’s the least surprising thing — is that he didn’t pick a woman.
+The only surprise — or maybe it’s the least surprising thing — is that he didn’t nominate a woman.

 It would have been a canny and dastardly Supreme Court pick.
 For the past few days it seemed possible — likely — that President Trump would nominate Amy Coney Barrett, an extreme religious conservative, to do the dirty work of bringing the axe down on Roe v.
 Wade, and with it women’s legal right to terminate their pregnancies.
 She’s a beloved favorite with the far right, and was set up to become a star.
 And the woman willing to do the job of punishing other women is, after all, a storied figure.